dflook/terraform-github-actions/terraform-fmt-check/README.md

 * `workspace`

-  Terraform workspace to inspect when discovering the Terraform version to use, if not otherwise specified.
+  Terraform workspace to inspect when discovering the Terraform version to use, if the version is not otherwise specified.
   See [dflook/terraform-version](https://github.com/dflook/terraform-github-actions/tree/main/terraform-version#terraform-version-action) for details.

   - Type: string
   - Optional
+  - Default: `default`

 * `backend_config`

   List of Terraform backend config values, one per line.
-This is used for discovering the Terraform version to use, if not otherwise specified.
+This is used for discovering the Terraform version to use, if the version is not otherwise specified.
   See [dflook/terraform-version](https://github.com/dflook/terraform-github-actions/tree/main/terraform-version#terraform-version-action) for details.

   ```yaml